-- 1. Online Participation and Professionalism Ongoing, timely and professional online communication skills are essential to your success in TOUR 190.
+- 1. Online Participation, Blog Comments and Professionalism Ongoing, timely and professional online communication skills are essential to your success in TOUR 190.
 Comments that are posted past the weekly due date will not receive credit.
-Inappropriate or unprofessional comments will not receive credit. - Short Assignments and Directed Readings Throughout the semester, you will regularly have short assignments and directed readings.
+Inappropriate or unprofessional comments will not receive credit.
+For all blog assignments, you are required to comment on at least two of the postings made by your classmates.
+When you are the blog peer leader, you are required to comment on all initial comments made by your classmates. - 2.
+Short Assignments, Blog Assignments and Directed Readings Throughout the semester, you will regularly have short assignments, blog assignments and directed readings.
 None of these assignments will be accepted late, nor can they be made up.
-Your lowest short assignment or directed reading grade will be dropped. - 3.
+Your lowest short assignment, blog assignment or directed reading grade will be dropped. - 3.
 Peer Leader Assignment For one course topic, you will be the peer leader.
 Your materials should be submitted to your instructor no later than 9:00 a.m. on the Monday prior to the week that your discussion topic will be posted for comment.
 You will receive up to a 20 point deduction for each day the assignment is late.
 After five days past your assignment due date, this assignment will not be accepted and you will receive no credit. - 4.
-Wedding Project Assignments You will be completing a project design and final project.
+Vendor Spotlight Assignment You will be completing an interview with a vendor who provides wedding services.
+This assignment will receive up to a 20 point deduction for each day the assignment is late.
+After one week past the due date, the assignment will not be accepted and you will receive no credit. - 5.
+Wedding Project Group Assignments Your group will be completing a project design and final project.
 These assignments will receive up to a 20 point deduction for each day the assignment is late.
-After one week past the due date, wedding project assignments will not be accepted and you will receive no credit. - 5.
+After one week past the due date, wedding project assignments will not be accepted and you will receive no credit. - 6.
+Peer Evaluations At two points during the semester, you will complete peer evaluations as pertaining to the wedding project assignments.
+Any team member who receives consistently low peer evaluations may lose up to 100 points (no credit) on the final project.
+Your instructor will determine deduction amounts, if any, based on the team feedback. - 7.
 Midterm and Final Exams The midterm and final exams must be completed on the scheduled dates.
 Only documented absences will be considered for make-up exams.